umairalipathan1980/Product-Review-Sentiment-Analysis/README.md

 This page is where the raw review table becomes the analysis-ready dataset used everywhere else in the tool.
 In practice, it is the first page used when new review data is introduced and the page revisited whenever the dataset needs to be refreshed.

-### Documentation

-The **Documentation** page provides in-app guidance for the full workflow, from preparing review input data through using the analysis pages.
-It exists so that business users can understand what each page is for, how the workflow fits together, and how to interpret the outputs without depending on technical setup notes.

-It is best treated as the reference page for new users or for teams that want a shared explanation of what the application is doing at each stage of the workflow.